ojizero/blog/content/posts/getting-started-with-nix.md

 ```
 </details>

-Here we can see that when installing the AWS CLI, Python 3 was installed as a dependency, in a normal package manager, this would mean now we can use this installed Bash since it would be installed globally, so let's try and get the version of Python3 on the `nixos/nix` image.
+Here we can see that when installing the AWS CLI, Python 3 was installed as a dependency, in a normal package manager, this would mean now we can use this installed Python since it would be installed globally, so let's try and get the version of Python3 on the `nixos/nix` image.

 ```
 $ python3 --version